This is the multi-page printable view of this section. Click here to print.

 2 - Monitoring Metrics

-The following table shows the monitoring metrics of Virtual Server that can be checked through Cloud Monitoring.
-For more information on how to use Cloud Monitoring, please refer to the Cloud Monitoring guide.
+The table below shows the monitoring metrics of Virtual Server that can be viewed through Cloud Monitoring.
+For detailed usage of Cloud Monitoring, refer to the Cloud Monitoring guide.

-For Windows OS, memory-related metrics can only be retrieved if the Agent is installed.
+For Windows OS, memory-related metrics can only be viewed after installing the Agent.

 Disk Read Bytes [Basic]Read bytesbytes

-CPU Usage [Basic]1-minute average system CPU usage rate%
+CPU Usage [Basic]Average system CPU usage over 1 minute%

 Network In Bytes [Basic]Received bytesbytes